Benes Ayo: Early life and activism

-Beness Khristoferovich Ayo was born in Rēzekne on 8 June 1979 to a Ugandan father and a Russian mother.
+Beness Khristoferovich Ayo was born in Riga on 8 June 1979 to a Ugandan father and a Russian mother.
 He studied biology at the University of Latvia.
 He is an Orthodox Old Believer.

 On 7 May 2005, Ayo was arrested for setting off smoke bombs during the visit of George W. Bush to Latvia.
 Later that year, Ayo was arrested and sentenced to 9 months in prison for calling for the overthrow of Latvia's political system.
 In prison, Ayo subsequently went on a hunger strike that lasted for 27 days until his health deteriorated enough to require hospitalisation.
 After spending five and a half months in jail, his security measure was changed from imprisonment to police surveillance at Ayo's request, when he cited his diabetes.

 Thereafter, Ayo left Latvia and moved to London in the United Kingdom.
 He studied Medical Microbiology at the University of London, Birkbeck.
 Later in London, Ayo worked as a construction worker at the Heathrow Terminal 2.
 He played an active role in political rallies in the UK, where he was a member of the Communist Party of Great Britain (Marxist–Leninist).

 From May–June 2013 he was in Palestine, where he took part in actions against the Israeli government.
 While in Palestine Ayo received medical training in the field.

 On 14 September 2013, in Moscow, Ayo participated in the congress of the political party The Other Russia.
 On 19 November 2013, Ayo participated in London in a direct action in memory of Aleksandr Dolmatov.
 On 29 November 2013, he organized in The Hague further direct action in memory of Dolmatov.
 Beness was arrested and spent six weeks in a Dutch prison.